 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Please arrive 10 to 15 minutes prior to your scheduled appointment time.

 Unscheduled emergency cases shall always receive top priority, which is why occasional appointment delays are sometimes possible.
 Please realize that we make a sincere attempt to see each client on time.
 For your convenience, 'drop-off' appointments are available.
 A 'drop off' means that your pets can be left with us at the time that works best for you and leave him/her with us for a couple of hours.
 Usually we will ask you to 'drop off' sometime in the morning so our doctors can examine the patient in between appointments or at the time purposely reserved for admitted patients.
 Once the doctor is finished with examining your pet, they will give you a call to go over the diagnosis and to give you discharge instructions.

 Polk Street Animal Hospital is committed to continuing to provide exceptional patient care during this difficult time.
-Due to the limitations on our services caused by the COVID-19 pandemic, The Castro Animal Hospital is instating a cancellation fee of $35 for appointments & $75 for procedures canceled less than 24 hours before their scheduled time.
+Due to the limitations on our services caused by the COVID-19 pandemic, Polk Street Animal Hospital is instating a cancellation fee of $35 for appointments & $75 for procedures canceled less than 24 hours before their scheduled time.

 Please call us at 415-658-7745 to notify us of any changes or cancellations.
 To cancel a Monday appointment, please call our office by end of the day (4 pm) on the Saturday before.

 If prior notification is not given, or an appointment or procedure is missed, your account will automatically be charged the respective cancellation fee

 We appreciate your understanding & support during org this time as we endeavor to keep the doors of Polk StreetAnimal Hospital open & continue to provide veterinary services for you & your pets

 For the safety of all animals in our care, we require that all vaccinations be up to date.